beyond-all-reason/spring/rts/lib/streflop/README.txt

 Proposed solution:

-- Provide Simple, Double and Extended types that match the native types (float, double, long double), but that additionally take care of the FPU internal precision and denormal handling.
+- Provide StreflopSimple, StreflopDouble and Extended types that match the native types (float, double, long double), but that additionally take care of the FPU internal precision and denormal handling.
 These types may be simple aliases or C++ wrappers, depending on the FPU and configuration.
 Note: Extended is the 80-bit type defined by x87.

 - Reimplement the libm as a standalone code that uses these types.
 Note: For extended support, see below.